-1. Should we go with proprietary management software or a more open platform?
+1. Should we go with proprietary network management software or a more open platform?

 The answer usually depends on whether the organization operates a homogenous network or a heterogenous one.
 If all your network gear comes from a vendor such as Cisco Systems, Hewlett Packard Enterprise (HPE) or Juniper Networks, it almost always makes more sense to go with that vendor’s solution, as it will likely offer platform-specific features and APIs that will let you customize the software to your environment.

 Vendor-neutral solutions tend to rely more heavily on open standards and offer a universal look and feel, regardless of whose logo is on the hardware.
 They may — or may not — have application programming interfaces (APIs) that allow for customization.

 Even with a homogenous network, though, your interests may vary.
 Some IT managers crave simplicity and want one vendor to deal with.
 Others hate to put all their eggs in one basket and want a network management software capable of supporting multiple platforms, so they can keep their options open down the road.

 2. Should we stay on-premises or migrate to the cloud?

 Many network managers have been wary of network management solutions in the cloud, mostly because of concerns about security and regulatory compliance.
 But for many organizations, such concerns have melted away in recent years.
 All major cloud vendors meet stringent state and federal requirements, and these companies likely have more resources at their disposal for securing networks than your organization has.